thiblahute/meson-website/Cheat-sheet.md

 The coverage report can be found in the meson-logs subdirectory.

+## Adding some optimization to debug builds ##

+By default the debug build does not use any optimizations.
+This is the desired approach most of the time.
+However some projects benefit from having some minor optimizations enabled.
+Gcc even has a specific compiler flag <tt>-Og</tt> for this.
+To enable its use, just issue the following command.

+    mesonconf -Dcargs=-Og

+This causes all subsequent builds to use this command line argument.

 ## Using address sanitizer ##

 Clang comes with a selection of analysis tools such as the [address sanitizer](http://clang.llvm.org/docs/AddressSanitizer.html).
 They are enabled by adding a few compiler flags (requires a relatively recent GCC or Clang).